xrehpicx/xrehpicx/README.md

 ### Hi there 👋

-# Do not use Angular unless ur forced to
+# Do not use Angular unless u r forced to
 ### ur welcome

 <!-- **xrehpicx/xrehpicx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.